EU ambassadors flock to Red Square for Putin's parade

 "Ambassadors cannot escape from an invitation to attend such an event - it's a matter of courtesy and actually their duty to come - unless bilateral relations are so bad that they couldn't care less," the source added.

-Last year, the Austrian, Bulgarian, Croatian, Czech, French, and Italian presidents or prime ministers, as well as the Grand Duke of Luxembourg, were planning to go.
+Last year, the Austrian, Bulgarian, Croatian, Czech, French, and Italian presidents or prime ministers, as well as the Grand Duke of Luxembourg, had planned to go.

 But the parade was cancelled due to the pandemic and, in the end, the Hungarian foreign minister was the only EU politician who went to a mini-event held on 24 June.